-March 11, 2014, Global Food Forums — The 2014 Natural Products Expo West was a “whopper” this year.
+March 11, 2014, Global Food Forums — The 2014 Natural Products Expo never fails to please.
+NPEW (West) was a “whopper” this year.
 With some 65,000 attendees and the Anaheim Convention Center bursting at the seams with exhibitors, one could obtain a convenient overview of the natural products industry.
 Although the warm weather was most certainly a draw for a winter-weary nation, the event easily stands on its own merit for trend trackers, industry insiders and anyone who wants to understand what creativity and innovation is all about.

 This blog will provide observations from the four-plus day expo.
 I also intend to provide examples from some original, great tasting and at least really interesting products in the near future.